-Document your creative process for both your Drawing and your Artwork in your Visual Journal.
-You may use two separate sections - one for the Drawing and one for the Artwork, or work on both concurrently.
+Document your creative process for both your drawing and your artwork in your Visual Journal.
+You may use two separate sections - one for the drawing and one for the artwork, or work on both concurrently.
 Documenting your creative process is a crucial aspect of creating an original, innovative, and relevant artwork.
-It should be an on-going process recording how your ideas evolve and change.
+It should be an on-going process, recording how your ideas evolve and change.
 Your Visual Journal must communicate your ideas, processes and technical procedures to the examiner.
 It should also show how the creative process has benefited you in helping you to make informed decisions based on continuous making, observation and self-critical reflection.

-Although the creative process is allocated only 20 marks, it permeates every aspect of your work.
-It is impossible to achieve a high mark in any of the other sections without an excellent creative process.
+Although the Creative Process is allocated only 20 marks, it permeates every aspect of your work.
+It is impossible to achieve a high mark in any of the other sections without an excellent Creative Process.

-The creative process is both linear and cyclical:
+The Creative Process is both linear and cyclical:

-A linear creative process involves encountering an opportunity for creativity, then thinking about the problem/opportunity, conducting research, incubating, then experiencing an illuminating idea, then finally creating the artwork.
+A linear Creative Process involves encountering an opportunity for creativity, then thinking about the problem/opportunity, conducting research, incubating, then experiencing an illuminating idea, then finally creating the artwork.

-A cyclical creative process involves higher-order thinking, and is a very important part of the incubation/illumination stage.
+A cyclical Creative Process involves higher-order thinking, and is a very important part of the incubation/illumination stage.
 This means that throughout your creative processes of researching, visualising, developing, creating and presenting, you continuously and purposefully reflect on your work and revisit your creative process and research in order to make your work really excellent and valuable.

-Guidelines and recommendations for your creative process:
+Guidelines and recommendations for your Creative Process

-- Present several pages of evidence related to the conceptual and technical development of your Artwork, using any appropriate form of documentation. - Annotate all visual material. - Transform your source material.
-Don't copy. - Include a variety of planning sketches (these are not your Examination Drawings but may develop into your Examination Drawing/s). - Include a variety of forms of visualisation (photographs, collages, objects, etc.) that clearly show your problem solving and visualisation processes. - Properly reference all source material used in the Artwork.
+- Present several pages of evidence related to the conceptual and technical development of your artwork, using any appropriate form of documentation. - Annotate all visual material. - Transform your source material.
+Don't simply copy. - Include a variety of planning sketches (these are not your examination drawings but may develop into your examination drawing(s)). - Include a variety of forms of visualisation (photographs, collages, objects, etc.) that clearly show your problem solving and visualisation processes. - Properly reference all source material used in the artwork.
 Acknowledge your sources. - Document all digital procedures clearly.
-See below for acknowledging digital procedures. - Reflect and evaluate continuously as part of a cyclical creative process.
+See below for acknowledging digital procedures. - Document all three-dimensional experiments and maquettes photographically in your journal and if necessary present the actual experiments with your visual journal. - Reflect and evaluate continuously as part of a cyclical creative process.
 Be selfcritical. - Paste all your process work into your Visual Journal.
 No loose pages will be assessed.